oracle-livelabs/database/kubernetes-for-oracledbas/understand-microservices/understand-microservices.md

 Microservices is great architectural approach that brought numerous benefits to Query Brews.
 However, adopting a Microservices Architecture depends on various factors and considerations.

-Here are some advantages and disadvantages to keep in mind:
+Here are some advantages and considerations to keep in mind:

 ### Advantages